-Blind River Well 6 was constructed in 1981 with a 450 mm (18") diameter outer steel casing that terminates at an unknown depth.
-The 250 mm (10") diameter inner steel well casing is set to a depth of 14.9 m.
-The remainder of the well is screened with a 0.30 mm slot stainless steel screen to a depth of 21.1 m.
+Blind River Well 5 was constructed in 1976 with a 650 mm (26") diameter outer steel casing that terminates at an unknown depth.
+The 300 mm (12") diameter inner steel well casing is set to a depth of 12.9 m.
+The remainder of the well is screened with a 1.25 mm slot stainless steel screen to a depth of 18.8 m.
 The well is currently equipped with a Grundfos 230S150 - 4 stage submersible pump coupled with a Grundfos 15 horsepower motor.
-The well's permitted capacity is 7.58 L/s (655 m3/day); although the well has not operated at this rate for years due to persistent plugging which is common to all the Blind River wells, and necessitates frequent rehabilitation.
+The well's permitted capacity is 17.05 L/s (1,473 m3/day), although the well has not operated at this rate for years due to persistent plugging; which is common to all the Blind River wells, and necessitates frequent rehabilitation.
 Although rehabilitations are effective at increasing performance, they do not fully restore the well to the original as-constructed condition, such that over time it becomes less and less productive.
-Note, that the existing pump had failed sometime in the spring of 2019 and the pump was not operating when Lotowater arrived at the site in June 2019.
+Well 5 was last rehabilitated in 2015.
+Note, that the existing pump had failed sometime in the spring of 2019, and the pump was not operating when Lotowater arrived at the site in June 2019.